-Porch floors- The flooring may made of mahogany, redwood or teak and may be left to weather to its natural patina.
-Pine, fir, or pressure must treated lumber painted.
+Porch floors- The flooring may made of be mahogany, redwood or teak and may be left to weather to its natural patina.
+Pine, fir, or pressure treated must lumber be painted.
 Flooring should be installed perpendicular to the cottage with herringbone corners.
 Parallel boards and picture framing are not permitted.